Documentation

 div.subtemplate

-directive to toggle rendering of a section of template
+@if directive to toggle rendering of a section of template

 depending on the value of an expression.